ericalas93/whatdoyouwannado/README.md

 ##Build
 The technical stuff :)
 This web app was built with AngularJS as the front-end and PHP as the backend (to create some RESTful API's).
-Geolocation is being used to get location and [Open Weather][1] to retrieve the weather for your location though their API.
+Geolocation is being used to get location and [Open Weather][1] to retrieve the weather for your location through their API.
 Authentication was built on JWT and [angular-jwt][2] along with [JWT-PHP][3] for server side JWT authentication.

 ##Notes